-New in Firebird 2.0: You can now cast statement parameters to a datatype, as in:
+Casting input fields: Since Firebird 2.0, you can cast statement parameters to a datatype:

-'''

 cast (? as integer)

-'''

 This gives you control over the type of input field set up by the engine.
 Please notice that with statement parameters, you always need a full-syntax cast - shorthand casts are not supported.